InjectiveLabs/docs/source/includes/_derivatives.md

 ## LocalOrderHashComputation

 This function computes order hashes locally for SpotOrder and DerivativeOrder.
-Note that the subaccount nonce is used as one of the primary parameters to the calculation and is fetched every time from the Chain Node when you call the function.
-Thus, to use the function properly you must provide all the orders you'll send in a given block and call it only once per block.

 ### Request Parameters
 > Request Example: